Learn the essence of the Agile Project Management Triangle.

 The traditional project management conception offers the Iron Triangle of Time, Cost, and Scope (or, in some cases, Time, Cost, and Quality).
 People involved in Agile admit that, for traditional projects, scope tends to be fixed or prioritized, while time and cost are more mutable.
 The project will add time and budget to reach scope objectives.

-The roots lead to 1969 when Dr. Martin Barnes proposed the original iron triangle that followed a Waterfall approach to product development – the scope was fixed and resources and time were variable.
-This meant that teams defined product requirements first to determine a project’s scope.
+The roots lead to 1969 when Dr. Martin Barnes proposed the original iron triangle that followed a Waterfall approach to product development — the scope was fixed, and resources and time were variable.
+It meant that teams defined product requirements first to determine a project’s scope.
 Schedules and resources are variable.
 They are estimated depending on the fixed scope.